developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxTouchManager/index.md

     ![img](../../images/MxTouchManagerTutorialImages/on_destroy_method.jpg)

 That's it!!!
-We are done with all the coding and configuration part that will let us set the touch mode to "Glove and Finger" on our Symbol Android device.
+We are done with all the coding and configuration part that will let us set the touch mode to "Glove and Finger" on our Zebra Android device.
 Now let us run the application.

 ## Running the Application